 International NBIA Symposium held in Switzerland in October 2022

-In 2020, the last NBIA scientists' meeting took place online only due to pandemic.
-In October 2022, for the first time since 2017, numerous stakeholders in NBIA research finally met again in person for 3 days at the 8th International NBIA Symposium in Lausanne.
+In 2020, the last NBIA scientists' meeting only took place online due to the pandemic.
+In October 2022, for the first time since 2017, numerous players in NBIA research finally met again in person for three days at the 8th International NBIA Symposium in Lausanne.

-The conference attracted 80 official participants from 14 countries, 28 of them as speakers.
-Including guests, e.g. patient representatives, 91 people attended.
-Even though the Online Symposium 2020 had significantly more participants with 160 from 26 countries, a personal meeting in a confidential setting offers significantly better conditions for an - also informal - exchange among individual scientists about their NBIA projects and project ideas.
-Not infrequently, such personal encounters later lead to scientific collaborations.
+The conference attracted 80 official participants from 14 countries, 28 of whom were speakers.
+Including guests, e.g. patient representatives, 91 people took part.
+Even though the 2020 online symposium had significantly more participants, with 160 attendees from 26 countries, a face-to-face meeting in a confidential setting provides a much better framework for individual scientists to exchange information - even informally - about their NBIA projects and project ideas.
+It is not uncommon for such personal encounters to later lead to scientific collaborations.

-The NBIA Disorders Association awarded eight travel grants totaling $5,000 to early-career scientists who otherwise could not have afforded to attend.
-The young investigators were able to present their project findings or disease-specific information in the form of posters at the symposium.
+The NBIA Disorders Association has awarded eight travel grants worth a total of 5,000 US dollars to young scientists who would otherwise not have been able to afford to attend.
+The young researchers were able to present their project results or disease-specific information in the form of posters at the symposium.

-Participant Patricia Wood, founder and president of the NBIA Disorders Association, summarizes, "Several early career scientists emailed me afterwards to say how valuable the experience was and that it motivated them to continue working on NBIA.
+Participant Patricia Wood, founder and president of the NBIA Disorders Association, summarizes: "Several young scientists sent me emails afterwards telling me how valuable this experience was and that it motivated them to continue working on NBIA.
 It also gave them ideas for research and helped them form collaborations with other participants."

-- Disease mechanisms and therapeutic approaches in NBIA disorders.
+- Disease mechanisms and therapeutic approaches for NBIA diseases

-- Precisely fitting animal and cell models for preclinical tests
+- Customized animal and cell models for preclinical tests

 - Clinical therapy studies

-A committee of scientists headed by Thomas Klopstock of Ludwig Maximilian University in Munich had prepared the program of the symposium.
-In addition to Susan Hayflick from Oregon Health & Science University in Portland, Valeria Tiranti from the Neurological Institute C. Besta in Milan and Agnès Rötig from the Institute Imagine in Paris, members of this committee as patient representatives included Hoffnungsbaum chairman Markus Nielbock and NBIA Disorders Association chairman Patricia Wood (USA).
-On site in Lausanne, under the leadership of Fatemeh Mollet, the patient organization NBIA Suisse had organized the event, which had been postponed twice due to the pandemic, in order to ensure that everything ran smoothly.
+A committee of scientists headed by Thomas Klopstock from the Ludwig Maximilian University of Munich prepared the program for the symposium.
+In addition to Susan Hayflick from Oregon Health & Science University in Portland, Valeria Tiranti from the Neurological Institute C. Besta in Milan and Agnès Rötig from the Institute Imagine in Paris, Hoffnungsbaum Chairman Markus Nielbock and NBIA Disorders Association Chairman Patricia Wood (USA) were also members of this committee as patient representatives.
+On site in Lausanne, the patient organization NBIA Suisse, led by Fatemeh Mollet, organized the event, which had been postponed twice due to the pandemic, to ensure that everything ran smoothly.

 L-R: Roberta Scalise, AISNAF, Fatemeh Mollet, NBIA Suisse, Joost Schimmel, Stichting Ijzersterk, Patricia Wood, NBIA Disorders Association.

-A meeting of the NBIA Alliance was also held on the sidelines of the symposium.
-The NBIA Alliance is a network of international NBIA patient organizations that was established as part of the EU TIRCON research project and now has 10 members.
-The patient advocacy groups discussed possible joint projects for the future as well as an update of the NBIA Alliance website.
-The NBIA Alliance also had a meeting with representatives of the U.S. pharmaceutical company CoA Therapeutics, which is currently preparing a clinical trial for PKAN.
-Members of four patient associations were there in person, and the rest attended both meetings via Zoom.
-For Hoffnungsbaum e.V. chairman Markus Nielbock participated virtually in the meetings.
+A meeting of the NBIA Alliance also took place on the fringes of the symposium.
+The NBIA Alliance is a network of international NBIA patient organizations that was established as part of the EU research project TIRCON and now has 10 members.
+The patient representatives discussed possible joint projects for the future as well as an update of the NBIA Alliance website.
+The NBIA Alliance also had a meeting with representatives of the US pharmaceutical company CoA Therapeutics, which is currently preparing a clinical trial for PKAN.
+Members of four patient associations were present in person, with the remainder attending both meetings via Zoom.
+For Hoffnungsbaum e.V.
+Chairman Markus Nielbock took part in the meetings virtually.

 Sources and further information:

-December 2022 Newsletter of the NBIA Disorders Association (also image source), pp. 2-4:
+December 2022 Newsletter of the NBIA Disorders Association (also image source), p.
+2-4:

 https://www.nbiadisorders.org/news-events/nbia-newsletters/62-2022-newsletters/477-2022-december-newsletter